pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 FontForge, cleanly building `pdf2htmlEX` is rather more complex than normal.

-The (bash) scripts in this directory help automate this mutli-stage process.
+The (shell) scripts in this directory help automate this mutli-stage process.

 For all but the most experienced programmers, we *strongly* encourage you